rimimadision/omnicache-fast24-artifacts/README.md

 ### Run micro-bench

-Assume current directory is the project root directory.
+Assume the current directory is the project root directory.

 ```
 $ cd omnicache-fast24-artifacts